LFUnion/PythonCluster/README.md

 You can find documentation in the wiki or the doc/ folder.

+Builds can be found on the LFUnion jenkins server at https://0d8c8dd1.ngrok.io

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or